JavaScript's "destructors" or the explicit resource management

 }

-// After the end the resource block scope [Symbol.dispose]() is called.
+// After the end of the resource block scope [Symbol.dispose]() is called.

 class DisposableResource {